AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 Process and requirements related to this integration are available in [this document](../../integrating/using/get-started-campaign-integrations.md).

-As you are setting up this new external account, you need to provide the following details:
+As you are setting up this new external account, you must provide the following details:

 * Server: enter the URL of the Adobe Experience Manager server.
 For example: